-1 The steps aken or impact on conservation of energy : The Company requires energy for its operations and the Company taken by the Company for utilizing alternate energy is making all efforts to conserve energy by monitoring energy costs and periodically reviews of the consumption of energy.
-It also takes appropriate steps to reduce the consumption through capi ipment efficiency in usage and timely maintenance / installation / upgradation of energy saving devices. ) Te echn nology Absorption, Adoption and Innovation: ((i) The e fforts made towards technology absorption : The Company uses latest technology and equipments into ((ii) penefits derived like product improvement, cost tion, product development or import substitution the business.
-Further, the Company is not engaged in any manufacturing activities. ((iii) last t se of imported technology (imported during the hree years reckoned from the beginning of the cial year) (a) The details of technology imported (b) The year of import (c) Whether technology been fully absorbed?
-If not fully absorbed, areas where absorption has not taken place, and the reasons thereof. ((iv) The e xpenditure incurred on Research and development : The Company has not spent any amount towards research and developmental activities and has been active in harnessing and tapping the latest and the best technology in the industry :) To otal l foreig n exchange earnings and outgo: č a.
-Total Foreign Exchange earnings : Nil ł Ь. Total Foreign Exchange outgo : : ₹ 99 lakh
+The Company requires energy for its operations and the Company is making all efforts to conserve energy by monitoring energy costs and periodically reviews of the consumption of energy.
+It also takes appropriate steps to reduce the consumption through efficiency in usage and timely maintenance / installation / upgradation of energy saving devices.

+(b) Technology Absorption, Adoption and Innovation:

+- (i) The efforts made towards technology absorption - (ii) The benefits derived like product improvement, cost reduction, product development or import substitution - (iii) In case of imported technology (imported during the last three years reckoned from the beginning of the financial year) - (a) The details of technology imported - (b) The year of import - (c) Whether technology been fully absorbed? - (d) If not fully absorbed, areas where absorption has not taken place, and the reasons thereof. - (iv) The expenditure incurred on Research and development : The Company has not spent any amount towards research and